joesanfilippo/rtd_ontime_departure/README.md

 In addition to realtime data feeds, RTD also has GTFS files that include additional static data to complement the realtime feeds.
 The GTFS data I included are:

-1. **Trips**: Includes additional information about a specific trip, stored in a text file with comma delimeters for the following columns:
+1. **Trips**: Includes additional information about a specific trip, stored in a text file with comma delimiters for the following columns:

 | Variable name     | Data type     | Description                                                                                                                                                          |
 |-------------------|---------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|